jorisparet/partycls/paper/paper.md

 # Summary

-partycls is a Python framework to perform spatio-temporal clustering of systems composed of interacting particles.
+partycls is a Python framework to perform a clustering of structural features on systems composed of interacting particles.
 It provides descriptors suitable for applications in condensed matter physics and integrates the necessary tools of unsupervised learning, such as dimensionality reduction, into a streamlined workflow.
 Through a simple and expressive interface, partycls allows one to open a trajectory file, perform a clustering based on the selected structural descriptor, and analyze and save the results with only a few lines of code.

 # Statement of need